-Total Drama Island had nearly all the first season episodes being an Incredibly Lame Pun or a spin on a common saying such as "If You Can't Take the Heat", or "Not So Happy Campers".
+Total Drama Island had nearly all the first season episodes being a pun or a spin on a common saying such as "If You Can't Take the Heat", or "Not So Happy Campers".
 Most, like "Dodgebrawl" and "Hide and be Sneaky" also gave clues to the challenges.

 In Total Drama Action, each episode had a title that both fit with the movie genre and parodied a famous movie title: ("Dial M for Merger", "Crouching Courtney, Hidden Owen", and "Top Dog".
 The only exceptions are the Aftermaths, which used the contestant that had the main focus in the title, as in "O-win or lose".